NOLATL/GetPolitical/README.md

 ## 🔒 Access Control
 This app includes a lightweight access gate to protect deployed apps on public Streamlit Cloud.
-Users must enter the <letmein123> to unlock the app interface.
+Users must enter "letmein123" to unlock the app interface.

 ---